andock/andock/docs/getting-started/cloud.md

 ## Cloud installation
 The easiest way to test <b>Andock</b> is to create a cloud box on any cloud provider which fulfills the [system requirements](system-requirements.md).

-After starting the cloud box point a wildcard domain to the server or use a wildcard DNS Service like [sslip.io](https://sslip.io) to access the server.
+After starting the cloud box, point a wildcard domain to the server or use a wildcard DNS service like [sslip.io](https://sslip.io) to access the server.

 This setup instruction uses `demo-project.YOUR-IP.sslip.io` to access the server.
 ### Prepare the demo project